Webel's "super-relational" Note pages!

 EXPLANATION, GOTCHA, MODELLING HOWTO "cheat" with two-level white-boxing and tracking stereotypes because you just don't want that darn "extra" logical subsystem (conceptual subsystem) Block the systems engineers reckon you are supposed to use (and why it's easier to actually use one) SysML-1.6, SysML-1.7 Activity SysML Activity Diagram SysML, Systems Modeling Language, MBSE, SysMLv1, Webel::SE:«blackbox», Webel::SE:«whitebox», Webel::«whitebox:logical», functional analysis, Webel::logical handler, logical subsystem

 ASSERTION, MODELLING, PATTERN Webel: SysML: Heard of "follow the money"?
 In MBSE we "follow the flows"!
-Identify requests, data packets, message, signals early on and use ItemFlow as often as you can wherever you can!
+Identify requests, data packets, messages, signals early on and use ItemFlow as often as you can wherever you can!
 Adopt a signal processing mindset throughout (systems thinking).
 SysML-1.6, SysML-1.7, SysMLv2, UML-2.5.1 InformationFlow, Signal ItemFlow, ItemFlow::itemProperty SysML, Systems Modeling Language, MBSE, SysMLv1, Webel Best Practice, signal processing, systems thinking

 CONVENTION, MODELLING, NAMING, TIP Webel: SysMLv1: Functional analysis (isolation of white-box Activities identified via «blackbox» scenario Activities of UseCases).
 Recommend custom stereotype them.
 Candidate: «whitebox» (or a recommended SE methodology stereotype).
 Activity, Use Case scenario, CallBehaviorAction, CallBehaviorAction::behavior SysML Activity Diagram SysML, Systems Modeling Language, MBSE, SysMLv1, functional analysis, white-box, black-box, Webel::SE:«blackbox», Webel::SE:«whitebox»